-After your wedding day, the scent you wear will evoke fond memories for both you and your husband, so it’s only natural that you will want to choose the perfect fragrance.
+After your wedding day, the scent you wear will evoke fond memories for both you and your husband, so it’s only natural that you will want to choose the perfect perfume.

 Consider whether you want a brand new perfume, kept especially for your wedding day, one that you have worn before, or the fragrance you always wear.
 Would you like to wear a scent you know your husband-to-be really loves or one that reminds him of you?
 You could choose the perfume you wore on your first date or on the day of the proposal.
 Whatever fragrance you spritz, here are our top ways to choose the one…